-Here's a recipe for a basic pizza dough that is virtually fat-free and delicious.
+The recipe for this basic pizza dough is virtually fat-free and delicious.
 Top it as you wish, but be sparing with the cheese and generous with the veggies.

 You can also add some dried herbs into the dry ingredients for added flavor.